yavin-dev/docs/pages/guide/03-start.md

 Add one or more semantic model definition files.
 More information about adding tables can be found [here](https://elide.io/pages/guide/v5/04-analytics.html#model-configuration).

 ### Step 5.
-Define Security Roles
+Secure your Semantic Model.

 Yavin allows you to limit access to tables, measures, and dimensions by user role.
 There are three steps involved:

 1. Create a security roles file which enumerates the roles your application will have.
 More information can be found [here](https://elide.io/pages/guide/v5/04-analytics.html#security-configuration)
 2. Update your semantic model, by adding `readAccess` rules for tables, measures, and dimensions you want to restrict.
+These rules can include a single role or a complex security expression with multiple roles joined by logical AND (conjunction), OR (disjunction), and parenthetic groupings.
 3. Yavin stores users and roles in two separate database tables (`user` and `roles`).
 The roles table must be updated to include all the roles defined in step 1.
 When a user is added to the database, it must be assigned 1 or more roles.

+Yavin also supports row level security.
+Row level security requires building your application with custom `FilterExpressionCheck` classes.
+These classes have names that can be leveraged in `readAccess` rules similar to roles.
+More information on custom security checks can be found [here](https://elide.io/pages/guide/v5/03-security.html#filter-expression-checks).

 ### Step 6.
 Define an authentication filter for the application.